PAC97/dotfiles/README.md

+# Note
+I use Some scripts for the distro ArchCraft, the files contain the mentions to the author [adi1090x](https://github.com/adi1090x)

 # Dotfiles & Configs

-# Note
-I use Some scripts for the distro ArchCraft, the files contain the mentions to the author adi1090x

 Check the [keybindings](https://github.com/PAC97/dotfiles#Keybindings) and the [software](https://github.com/PAC97/dotfiles#Software) for to use the dotfiles